elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

 ---

-### What are some of the drawbacks of using the Template Method pattern?
+### What are some disadvantages of employing the Template Method design pattern?

 <details>
   <summary>